andrewhw/cis6060-A2/data-cancer-by-gene-expression/README.md

 # Cancer Gene Expression Data set from Kaggle

-This directory requires the "Cancer Gene Expression" data set from Kaggle.
+This directory contains the "Cancer Gene Expression" data set reproduced from Kaggle.

 ## Citation